 - UBS Asset Management classifies this fund as a Sustainability Focus Fund, which promotes environmental and social characteristics in accordance with SFDR Article 8.
 The research and portfolio construction processes incorporate ESG risk integration and screening and comply with UBS Asset Management Sustainability exclusion policy.
 For more information on Sustainability at UBS, please refer to www.ubs.com/am-si-commitment. - The weighted average maturity of the securities in the portfolio may not exceed 6 months, while the final maturity of any fixed interest rate investment may not exceed 1 year. - Classified as 'Standard VNAV Money Market Fund' by the common European money market fund definition. - Principal investment objective to generate long-term performance consistent with prevailing market indices for money market instruments denominated in the fund's currency.
-At times of high market volatility, the fund's performance may diverge significantly from that of the benchmark. - This sub-fund promotes environmental and/or social characteristics but does not have a sustainable investment objective. - The exchange rate risk between USD and CAD is largely hedged.
+At times of high market volatility, the fund's performance may diverge significantly from that of the benchmark. - The portfolio manager is not tied to the benchmark in terms of investment selection or weight. - This sub-fund promotes environmental and/or social characteristics but does not have a sustainable investment objective.